Mangopay/api-docs/entities/v2.01/933_the-mandate-object_top.md

+[alert type="info"]The activation of the mean of payment is made on request.
+We reserve the right to refuse its activation if certain conditions are not met by the client.
+Please contact us for more information.[/alert]

 A `Direct Debit Mandate` is an instruction between a user and a bank account which allows you to process payments directly from his bank to a wallet for a dedicated user.
-* After using this method, you can then use it to do a [entity_link entity="288"]direct debit payin[/entity_link] (in a similar way to registering a card and then doing a direct card payin for that card.
+* After using this method, you can then use it to do a [direct debit payin](https://docs.mangopay.com/endpoints/v2.01/payins#e282_create-a-direct-debit-direct-payin) (in a similar way to registering a card and then doing a direct card payin for that card.
 * Mandates and [entity_link entity="288"]direct debit payin[/entity_link] are only available for certain business types, and is not activated by default – please contact your sales manager for more info
 * Mandates cover only payments in Europe, and this is split between two schemes (see Scheme in the mandate object) – BACS (for the UK) and SEPA (the rest of the EU).
 MANGOPAY handles the complexities and strict compliance regulations in each case, but you should be aware of a couple of particularities:
 1. Only GBP payments can be made with mandates in the BACS Scheme